Legal Services for Recruitment Sector Debts

 Legal action for recruitment sector debts

-Sterling collect the majority of debts without the need for legal action.
-If we believe that legal action is appropriate then we will contact you to explain the recommended approach, risks, likelihood of success and costs.
+Sterling collects the majority of debts without the need for legal action.
+If we believe that legal action is appropriate then we will contact you to explain the recommended approach, risks, likelihood of success, and costs.
 It is then your decision as to whether you proceed.

-Sterling only commence legal proceedings with a written agreement from the client, so there is no risk of incurring cost without prior knowledge.
+Sterling only commences legal proceedings with a written agreement from the client, so there is no risk of incurring costs without prior knowledge.

 Terms of business and process review

-Sterling’s solicitor* will ensure your terms of business are watertight and put you in the strongest position to protect you against technical disputes which occur often with recruitment sector debts, especially in back door cases.
+Sterling’s solicitor* will ensure your terms of business are watertight and put you in the strongest position to protect you against technical disputes that often occur with recruitment sector debts, especially in back door cases.

 We are also able to offer our own terms of business for both permanent placements and temps/contractors.
 Extensive experience in litigation on recruitment sector debt since 2006 has given us a thorough understanding of the arguments commonly used by debtor’s solicitors.
 These can often be avoided by stronger clauses in the terms.
 Whilst being fair, our terms place the agency in the strongest position and make the position clear to the debtor, so that litigation is more often avoided.

 Watertight terms of business will only protect you if they are incorporated in the correct way.
-Debtors can sometimes avoid payment due to the terms not applying because of the way/time in the process that they have been sent.
+Debtors can sometimes avoid payment due to the terms not applying because of the way/time in which they have been sent.
 Sterling can advise you on your processes to ensure your debtor has no loopholes to take advantage of should a back door hire placement occur.

-*Sterling Debt Recovery uses an independent 3rd party solicitor working in our office.
+* Sterling Debt Recovery uses an independent 3rd party solicitor.
+You can see more information here legal services.

-Contact us to hear more about our terms of business and how we can advise on best practice.
+Contact us!
+To learn more about our terms of business and how we can advise on best practices.